 A public protest allows people to complain about something they think is wrong, and build support to change it.
 Most target politicians.
-The Bill of Rights Act guarantees the right to public protest.
+The New Zealand Bill of Rights Act 1990 guarantees the right to public protest.

-Most protests are in towns and cities.
+Most protests take place in towns and cities.
 In Wellington, protesters often march to Parliament and are addressed by MPs.

 Letters and petitions